TodePond/TodePondDotCom/wikiblogarden/blending/devrel/readme.md

 <h2></h2>

-of course, this is all a gigantic allegory for being non-binary and/or trans. so now you can re-read the entire blog post again, swapping out every mention of "devrel" for "woman", and x software engineer" for "non-binary person" and "researcher" for "man" and it's still all true
+of course, this is all a gigantic allegory for being non-binary and/or trans. so now you can re-read the entire blog post again, swapping out every mention of "devrel" for "woman", and "software engineer" for "non-binary person" and "researcher" for "man" and it's still all true

 <br>